mrx7014/HorizonUX/SUPPORTED_DEVICES.md

      Respect privacy by not sharing private chats, test builds, or unreleased features.

 ## Ready to Join?
-Reach out to me to express your interest and start contributing!
+Fill this <a href="https://forms.gle/A1YKmf77vzLJx4HZ9">Maintainer Form</a> to express your interest and start contributing!